magento/devdocs/guides/v2.2/frontend-dev-guide/css-topics/css_debug.md

 ## Adding themes to Grunt configuration {#add_theme}

-To compile `.less` files, add your theme to `module.exports` in the Grunt configuration, either in the default `dev/tools/grunt/configs/themes.js` or in the [custom configuration file]({{ page.baseurl }}/frontend-dev-guide/tools/using_grunt.html#grunt_config).
+To compile `.less` files, add your theme to `module.exports` in the Grunt configuration, either in the default `dev/tools/grunt/configs/local-themes.js` or in the [custom configuration file]({{ page.baseurl }}/frontend-dev-guide/tools/using_grunt.html#grunt_config).
 For example:

-1. Install [node.js] to any location on your machine.
+1. Install [node.js](https://nodejs.org/en/download/package-manager/) to any location on your machine.

-2. Install the Grunt CLI globally:
+2. Install the Grunt CLI globally.
+To do this, run the following command in a command prompt:
     ```bash
     npm install -g grunt-cli
     ```
-3. Rename the following files in your Magento root directory:
+3. From the `<Magento_root>` directory, copy and paste the contents of the following files:
     - `package.json.sample` to `package.json`
     - `Gruntfile.js.sample` to `Gruntfile.js`
+    - `grunt-config.json.sample` into `grunt-config.json`

 4. Install (or refresh) the `node.js` project dependency, including Grunt, for your Magento instance.
 To do this, run the following commands in a command prompt:
     ```